sparkflows/sparkflows-docs/docs/aws/admin-guide/emr-livy/livy-connection.rst

 4. Additional parameter as per your environment

-Once you Selected Connection Type & Groups, add the additonal Connection parameters needed.
+Once you have selected Connection Type & Groups, add the additonal connection parameters as needed.

 For GENERAL tab :